MOHJ0558/Sorts/README.md

 // *English*
 This is a simple collection of sorting algorithms.
 The following sorting algorithms are currently included:
 &nbsp;&nbsp;&nbsp;&nbsp;• **SelectionSort**
-I hope more friends can contribute and improve this sort of sorting algorithm.
+I hope more friends can contribute and improve this collection of sorting algorithm.